Chapter 10 - Voyage

 The small group spent the next hour discussing the next steps for the expedition, unsurprising to any of them that the expedition would continue as planned with some small adjustments for the smaller number of people and less equipment.
 They would still sail to Swarve and then head overland to the Glittergreen mountains.

-They group made plans to meet the next day in the morning to speak to the first mate of the Porpoise and see if they could find out exactly what had happened to sink the ship.
+They group made plans to meet the next morning and speak to the first mate of the Porpoise to see if they could find out exactly what had happened to sink the ship.
 Meanwhile the rest of the day would be to prepare for the burials at sea set for sundown today.

 Support Kbignell's efforts!